pie chart

 • Torbran, Thane of Red Fell: just a nice addition to most sources of damage in this deck.

-Cards that stop you or empower me:
+Cards that stop or empower:

 • Aetherflux Reservoir: casting brings life not to mention strength-50 zapping!